 Ken has also worked behind the scenes as a producer for the ABC Radio Networks/Radio Today, and his contributions could be heard on, among other shows, “Flashback,” “Screen Test,” and “Today In Rock History.”
 He is very proud of his work as both programmer and producer for the soft-Adult Contemporary show “Special of the Week” in the mid 90’s.
 His time at the network also led to Ken producing the only syndicated radio special to coincide with the release of the “John Lennon Anthology” box set in 1998.
 And while at ABC, Ken exercised his skills as an interviewer with subjects as diverse and exciting as Glen Campbell, Tommy James, Chicago, Tony Orlando & Dawn, Three Dog Night, Donny Osmond, the Zombies, and Peter & Gordon.

-In September 2009, Ken created the new all-talk podcast “Fab Fourum,” and in 2012, Ken joined forces with Beatles Examiner's Steve Marinucci to create "Things We Said Today," a half-hour Beatles talk show centered on the latest news happening in the Beatles world, which you can stream on www.podbean.com and iTunes.
+In September 2009, Ken created the new all-talk podcast “Fab Fourum,” and in 2012, Ken joined forces with Beatles Examiner's Steve Marinucci to create "Things We Said Today," and later expanded the show by adding two new co-hosts Al Sussman (Exec.
+Editor, Beatlefan) and Allan Kozinn (former NY Times writer, Classical Music; freelance writer Wall Street Journal and others) for a weekly one-hour discussion on anything Beatles-past, present and future (!,) which you can stream on www.podbean.com, YouTube, and iTunes.